Spark Hub

 A profile of SPARK Member Businesses

-As an overarching theme, Spark Members (individuals and small businesses) demonstrate high impact potential, innovation and a capacity to address scalable markets, in digital technology sectors.
+As an overarching theme, Spark Members (individuals and small businesses) demonstrate high impact potential, innovation, and a capacity to address scalable markets, in Wyndham’s priority sectors, including digital technology.

-Member businesses demonstrate a high level of digital literacy, utilising and enhancing existing technologies, as well as creating or adapting new technology to drive market share and revenue.
+Member businesses demonstrate a high level of innovation, creativity, digital literacy, utilising and enhancing existing technologies, as well as creating or adapting new technology to solve industry problems, and to drive market share and revenue.

-Current SPARK Member businesses vary from software developers and application developers, to hardware developers, and specialists in design, robotics, virtual and augmented reality.
-The sectors their products and services support, range from education, construction, freight and logistics, retail, legal, sport and recreation, accommodation, professional services, medical, emergency services and aged care.
+Current SPARK Member Businesses vary from software, application and hardware developers, specialists in design, robotics, data analytics, SOE, virtual and augmented reality, user and metaverse interfaces.
+The sectors their products and services support range from education, construction, freight and logistics, retail, agriculture, sport and recreation, environmental sustainability, wellbeing, accommodation, professional services, cybersecurity, medical, emergency services and aged care.

 Become a SPARK Member Business